 Bar Exam Pass Rate

-In 2022, 192 students graduated from Georgia State University College of Law.
+In 2023, 192 students graduated from Georgia State University College of Law.
 Of them, 148 graduates employed where bar passage required and 19 got J.D.
 Advantage jobs.
 By employed status, 169 graduates employed as full-time and 10 employed as part-time status.
-Check more employment statistics at Georgia State University College of Law employement summary page.

 Georgia State University College of Law Bar Exam Pass Rate for First-time Takers